 Chlordane, which was introduced onto the market for the first time in 1945, is a broad-spectrum contact insecticide that was employed on agricultural crops and on lawns and gardens.
 It was also used extensively in the control of termites, cockroaches, ants and other household pests (Fiedler et al., 2000; UNEP, 2002a).

 Between 1983 and 1988, the sole use of chlordane was for the control of subterranean termites.
 For that purpose, chlordane was applied primarily as a liquid that was poured or injected around the foundations of buildings.
 Chlordane, in conjunction with heptachlor, was once also widely used as a pesticide for the control of insects on various types of agricultural crops and other vegetation (Fiedler et al., 2000; UNEP, 2002a).
+Use in Tajikistan was still being reported in 2002 (UNEP, 2002b).
 There are no specific exemptions for use of chlordane under the Stockholm Convention (previous exemptions have expired).

 Chlordane has been available in formulated products including granules, oil solutions and emulsifiable concentrates sometimes mixed with heptachlor (Worthing & Walker, 1987; WHO, 1988a).